frenck/spook/documentation/integrations/integration.md

 Spook inspects all Riemann sum integral created {term}`entities <entity>`, and looks for cases where a source sensor entity is no longer present.
 If Spook finds such a case, it will raise a {term}`repair issue <repairs>` informing you about the problematic entity.

-To resolve the raised issue, you can either remove the helper, or fix the referenced source entity ID.
+To resolve the raised issue, you can either remove the helper, or fix the referenced source {term}`entity ID <entity id>`.
 Spook will automatically remove the repair issue once the issue is fixed.

 ## Features requests, ideas and support